tarunproject/chatler/readme.md

-# Chatler - online room chating website
+# Chatler - online room chatting website

-Chatler a online multiple room chating website that make multiple room for multiple user and show the user list in your page
+Chatler a online multiple room chatting website that make multiple room for multiple user and show the user list in your page